-Shelley Temple Kneuvean, vice chancellor, financial and administrative services
+Shelley Temple Kneuvean, vice chancellor, administration, and chief financial officer

-Shelley Temple Kneuvean joined Metropolitan Community College as vice chancellor of financial and administrative services in November 2014.
+Shelley Temple Kneuvean joined Metropolitan Community College as a vice chancellor in November 2014.

 She serves as the chief financial officer for the College and is responsible for budgeting and financial services for the College and its five campuses.
 She works to deliver a strategic and creative financial plan that will ensure MCC's long-term sustainability and success.
 She is also responsible for oversight and management of facilities services, information technology, auxiliary services and business relations.